 With our own system as an example, we discuss here the details of sizing a solar system with the following sections:

-“Insolation” is known as the the amount of solar radiation reaching a given area.
-This term is expressed in kilowatt hours per meter squared per day (kWh/m2/day) and varies site-by-site.
-In order to find this value, NASA has a detailed database providing the monthly insolation for any site input based on its latitude and longitudinal coordinates.
+“Insolation” is known as the the amount of solar radiation reaching a given area and is expressed in kilowatt hours per meter squared per day (kWh/m2/day) and varies site-by-site.
+To determine this value, NASA has a detailed database providing the monthly insolation for any site input based on its latitude and longitudinal coordinates.
 An average of all months is then taken.

-Once you know your total watt hours and your (average) insolation values, you can use the following formula to find your Total Watt Peak Rating:
+Once you know total watt hours and (average) insolation values, use this formula to find the Total watt Peak Rating:

 Note that the number of PV panels is always a whole number.
-Therefore, irrespective of the solution, round the value to a higher integer.
+Therefore, irrespective of the solution, round the value to the next highest integer.

 As mentioned above, inverters are the equipment that help convert DC power produced at the panels to AC to meet the load demands of all the standard equipment in the building(s), which is all AC powered.
 This is important because DC power will not power this equipment.

-With this in mind, input rating of the inverter is selected such that it is greater than the total power being consumed by all the appliances connected to it.
-This value is typically 25-30% more than the total power being consumed by the appliances.
-This 25-30% addition is to assure needs are met even during the most extreme energy-needs situation, which is assumed to never exceed 25-30% beyond your calculated maximum.
+With this in mind, input rating of the inverter is selected so it is greater than the total power consumed by all the connected appliances.
+This value is typically 25-30% more than the total power consumed by the appliances.
+This 25-30% addition assures needs are met even during the most extreme energy demands, assuming to never exceed 25-30% beyond your calculated maximum.

 As mentioned earlier, batteries come into the picture incase of insufficient power or absence of solar.
 Battery-sizing is necessary for off-grid Solar PV infrastructure.
 Solar PV systems typically require deep cycle batteries.
-These batteries have an advantage of rapidly charging and discharging to a low energy level making them highly efficient.
+These batteries have an advantage of rapidly charging and discharging to a low energy level, making them highly efficient.
 Batteries are rated in Ampere-hours.
-In order to find the ampere-hour rating for a given Solar PV system we begin by calculating the per-day consumption of appliances in Watt-hours.
-The standard loss in batteries is typically found to be 20%.
+To find the Ampere-hour rating for a given solar PV system calculate the per-day consumption of appliances in watt-hours.
+The standard loss in batteries is typically 20%.
 This accounts for the charging and discharging cycle losses.
-Taking this into account, a loss factor of 1.2 is included in the total power to be supplied = 1.2 * Total Wh/day.
+Taking this into account, a loss factor of 1.2 is included in the total power supplied = 1.2 * Total Wh/day.

 Practically speaking, it is not advised to drain batteries completely.
 This helps increase their lifespan.
 Due to this, batteries can be discharged up to a certain depth.
 This is termed as Depth of Discharge (DOD).
 Typically, DOD is taken as 60% on an average.
 This means the battery can be discharge till 60% of its energy has been delivered.

-So taking into account 60% of the delivered energy, a factor of 1.6 is included in the total power to be supplied by the battery = 1.6 x 1.2 x Total Wh/day.
-The nominal DC voltage of a battery is same as that set for the inverter.
-In this case, taking economic and technical factors into consideration we have set the nominal voltage to be 24 V. This has been further explained in the controls section.
-For any off-grid Solar PV System, it is not advisable to charge and discharge the batteries every day.
-So, we introduce a term called “days of autonomy.”
-This term helps design the rating of the battery, based on number of days the batteries can deliver power without being charged.
+Taking into account 60% of the delivered energy, a factor of 1.6 is included in the total power supplied by the battery = 1.6 x 1.2 x Total Wh/day.
+The nominal DC voltage of a battery is the same as that set for the inverter.
+Considering economic and technical factors we have set the nominal voltage at 24 V, as further explained in the controls section.
+For any off-grid Solar PV System it is not advisable to charge and discharge the batteries every day.
+The “days of autonomy” designs the battery rating based on number of days the batteries deliver power without a charge.

-Now that we have all the parameters required to calculate for the Ampere-hour rating of the battery.
-The following formula is applied:
+Now that we have all the parameters required to calculate the Ampere-hour rating of the battery, the following formula is applied:

-From the I-V characteristics, the charge controllers are set at a rating of 1.3 x The Short Circuit Current.
-The above procedure has been followed and implemented in the excel sheet where you will find a detailed analysis of the cost estimates as well.
+Relative to the I-V characteristics, the charge controllers are set at a rating of 1.3 x The Short Circuit Current.
+This procedure is implemented in the excel sheet where there is a detailed analysis of the cost estimates.

-Here are some additional considerations to include when selecting equipment.
-We will add more here if our experience purchasing and installing our system reveals anything we think would be additionally helpful in this section.
+Here are additional considerations to include when selecting equipment.
+We will add more if our experience purchasing and installing our system reveals anything beneficial.

 The calculations for inverter sizing helps decide the inverter to be chosen.
 Apart from that, cost and the project budget aids in choosing an inverter as well.

-As mentioned earlier, deep- cycle batteries are preferred for PV systems.
-Apart from this, other factors to be kept in mind are: price, capacity, and voltage.
+As previously mentioned, deep-cycle batteries are preferable for PV systems; other factors include price, capacity, and voltage.

 Following the above mentioned procedures, these figures were obtained for the sizing of the PV system equipment for the Duplicable City Center.
 The process continues to evolve though and our most current calculations can be found on the GoogleSpreadsheet.

-These calculations have no been completed yet.
+These calculations have not been completed yet.
 If you have the necessary knowledge and experience and would like to help complete them, click here for the application to join our team.

-These calculations have no been completed yet.
+These calculations have not been completed yet.
 If you have the necessary knowledge and experience and would like to help complete them, click here for the application to join our team.